AM I AT RISK FOR SHINGLES?

 GSK Logo

+The content of this website is intended for audiences in Central America and the Caribbean.
 Prepared by GSK.
-For adverse events reporting or product complaints contact GSK by email: fv.aecaricam@gsk.com or phone: Trinidad +1(868) 224-5759.
+For adverse events reporting or product complaints contact GSK by email: fv.aecaricam@gsk.com or phone: Trinidad and Tobago +1 (868) 224-5759.
 GSK Offices, Oceania Business Plaza Torre 1000 floor 34.
 Panama, Republic of Panama, C.A.
 All rights reserved GSK.
 Trade marks are owned by or licensed to the GSK group of companies.
 Consult your physician.
 This material is intended for people target to be vaccinated against Shingles.
 This material does not intent to substitute the professional medical attention.
 Only a physician could diagnose and treat a medical condition such as Shingles.
 This is a disease awareness material developed by GSK.
-NP-TT-HZU-WCNT-240001.
-Approval date: August 2024.
-Expiration date: August 2026.
+NP-TT-HZU-WCNT-250001.
+Approval date: September 2025.
+Expiration date: August 2027.